 Launched on 26 September 2012, FILMBOX Community Cinema is a regular community cinema club.
 We increased from monthly to fortnightly operation from Sept.
-2013 and from Sept.
+2013 and since Sept.
 2016 we now show two films per FILMBOX night.

 We are based at the amazing state-of-the art 2011 development, Langley Park Centre for the Performing Arts (LPCPA) created for Langley Park School for Boys, in Beckenham, Kent, BR3 3BP (UK).